verekia/js-stack-from-scratch/README.md

 **Every chapter contains the code of previous chapters**, so if you are simply looking for a boilerplate project containing everything, just clone the last chapter and you're good to go.

-Note: The order of chapters is not necessarily the most educational.
-For instance, testing / type checking could have been done before introducing React.
-It is quite difficult to move chapters around or edit past ones, since I need to apply those changes to every following chapter.
-If things settle down, I might reorganize the whole thing in a better way.

 The code of this tutorial works on Linux, macOS, and Windows.

 ## Table of contents